XGFZOfficial/RIC/README.md

 ## Example

 1. Launch the executable.
+2. Enter The Password `42625483`
-2. When prompted, enter Your TV IP Address.
+3. When prompted, enter Your TV IP Address.
-3. Press Enter to switch to HDMI input 1.
+4. Press Enter to switch to HDMI input 1.
-4. Press Enter again to switch to HDMI input 2.
+5. Press Enter again to switch to HDMI input 2.

 ## Troubleshooting